 Tetracycline has side effects that aren’t limited to tooth discoloration.
 Tooth enamel can be weakened by antibiotic exposure, putting teeth at risk for decay (cavity).
 The medication can sometimes bind to the calcium phosphate in the teeth of young children.
 This causes it to be absorbed by the dental tissues.
 The dental enamel of affected teeth can be damaged, making them more vulnerable to dental cavities.

 Tetracycline causes intrinsic staining, making the stain a permanent part of the tooth enamel and dental whitening treatments are not sufficient to remove it.
-There are whitening treatments available, but they aren’t always effective and can take a long time to work.
+There are teeth whitening treatments available, but they aren’t always effective and can take a long time to work.
 Whitening products such as toothpaste, strips, and home whitening kits will not work on the affected teeth.
 It may take up to a year for tetracycline-stained teeth to lighten.

 Tetracycline affects the color of the dentin, which is the interior of the tooth.
 The staining of the dentin is permanent and is more visible as the enamel wears away and more of the dentin shows through.
 Tetracycline teeth stains are usually too strong to respond well to whitening.
 Teeth veneers or crowns, on the other hand, can be very effective at covering the teeth and providing a much better aesthetic appearance.
 To conceal stains and imperfections, a thin porcelain shell is placed over the visible front side of the teeth.
 Composite bonding is another alternative to porcelain veneers.
 A thin layer of the same material used in fillings is applied to the teeth.
 This procedure is less expensive than veneers, but it is not as long-lasting or as natural-looking.